six2dez/reconftw/.planning/phases/01-language-adr-spike/01-HUMAN-UAT.md

 ## Current Test

-[awaiting human judgment on item 1]
+[all items resolved]

 ## Tests

 ### 1. M5 scale caveat acceptability
 expected: Either (a) the ADR or measurement-worksheet.md explicitly states that DEC-03's 'RSS under 5K concurrent subdomain hosts' criterion was measured at ~36 subdomains (hackerone.com canonical target) due to the target's actual scale, and the roadmap downscoping is accepted as sufficient; OR (b) maintainer confirms the worksheet's inline table note '36 subdomains resolved; subfinder returned early' at Run 1 is adequate documentation of the scale caveat and no ADR amendment is needed.
-result: [pending]
+result: passed
-why_human: The ADR body has no text referencing "36", the measurement scale, or the roadmap downscoping of the 5K criterion.
-The worksheet's Raw Measurements table has an inline cell note but this is not a caveat entry.
-Maintainer call on whether this constitutes sufficient documentation.
+notes: Maintainer accepted option (b) on 2026-05-28 via execute-phase checkpoint.
+The worksheet's inline cell note "36 subdomains resolved; subfinder returned early" is deemed sufficient documentation.
+No ADR amendment needed.

 ### 2. Go binary rebuild confirmation
 expected: Maintainer can run go build with `-trimpath -ldflags="-s -w"` and produce a working spike/go/bin/spike binary.